Itsyourdriver/unpackable-minecarts/README.md

 # Unpackable-Minecarts
-This pack "returns" the original feature for _____ minecarts to drop the block and the minecart.
+This pack "returns" the original feature for chest/tnt/hopper/furnace/command block minecarts to drop the block and the minecart.
 To do this, this pack uses crafting to "return" this feature.

 ## Demonstration:
 https://youtu.be/8LZaT5Q9Ft0